-This is like a normal malware but it runs only on USB devices and when it is inside a computer doesn’t do any activity.
-Criminals often use such methods to compromise isolated networks that are not accessible through Internet.
-The malware of this kind that was discovered recently was FLAME.
+This is like a normal malware but it runs only on USB devices and when it is inside a computer it doesn’t have any activity.
+Criminals often use such methods to compromise isolated networks that are not accessible through the Internet.
+A malware of this kind that was discovered recently was FLAME.
 In the case of Flame, the malware created a folder that could not be seen by a Windows PC, hiding the application and stolen documents from the user, mentions information security solutions expert.
 This opened up the possibility that people unknowingly carried Flame from PC to PC.
 Malware-carrying USB drives are effective in isolated networks holding highly sensitive documents, because portable storage drives are typically used to transfer data between computers on separate networks.

 Flame can spread to other systems over a local network (LAN) or via USB stick.
 It can record audio, screenshots, keyboard activity and network traffic.
-The program also records Skype conversations and can turn infected computers into Bluetooth beacons, which attempt to download information from nearby Bluetooth-enabled devices.
+The program also records Skype conversations and can turn infected computers into Bluetooth beacons, which will attempt to download information from nearby Bluetooth-enabled devices.
 This data, along with locally stored documents, is sent on to one of several command and control servers of hackers.
 The program then awaits further instructions from these servers.

-As per nuclear plant information security solutions expert Taylor Reed of iicybsecurity you can take following steps.
+As per nuclear plant information security solutions expert, Taylor Reed of iicybsecurity you can take following steps.